Wally: Batched Private Nearest Neighbor Search at Scale: Introduction

+Although recent PNN protocols offer strong privacy guarantees, they rely on restrictive assumptions or incur prohibitive costs.
+For example, PRECO~\cite{DBLP:conf/sp/Servan-Schreiber22} and SANNS~\cite{DBLP:conf/uss/0030CDPRR20} achieve efficiency by assuming the existence of two non-colluding servers.
+This requires two independent organizations to jointly run expensive computation, and if the servers collude, all privacy guarantees are lost with no graceful degradation.
+In practice, finding and maintaining two independent, trusted, and computationally capable parties is a significant deployment barrier.

+In contrast, Tiptoe~\cite{DBLP:conf/sosp/HenzingerDCZ23}, a state-of-the-art single-server protocol which uses somewhat homomorphic encryption (SHE), requires approximately 17 MB of communication per query and achieves only 909 QPS on 10,000 cores for a database with 3.2 million entries.
+This overhead arises because the server needs to scan the entire dataset, and the client must send cryptographic material for each entry.
+More recent sublinear computation approaches, such as Pacmann~\cite{DBLP:journals/iacr/ZhouSF24}, eliminate full database scans at query time but require clients to stream the entire database as a pre-computation, resulting in 61 MB of amortized communication per query for the same database.
+Such overheads are prohibitive in production deployments, which are critical for recent AI applications where systems must serve thousands of concurrent clients over a vector index spanning millions of vectors.

-The world of private search thus is in an undesirable state.
-On one hand, traditional approaches do not provide a standard privacy guarantee, making them vulnerable; on the other hand, schemes that provide a strong privacy guarantee have very high computational and communication requirements, due to which they cannot be used in large-scale systems.
+As a result, current PNN protocols face an undesirable trade-off between privacy and performance.
+On one hand, efficient approaches lack a standard privacy guarantee, rendering them vulnerable.
+On the other hand, schemes that do offer a standard privacy guarantee impose extremely high computational or communication requirements, making them impractical for systems that have high query volume.

-\paragraph{Our system.} We present \name, a privacy preserving search system that provides standard privacy guarantees while maintaining efficiency.
-Our key observation is that in search engines, there are always enough clients making queries.
-Using this observation we explore a new trade-off between efficiency and privacy.
-Specifically, in \name\ some small information is leaked to the server, but this leakage is proven to preserve differential privacy for the participating users.
-In return, \name's computational and communication overhead reduces significantly compared to the state of the art.
-Specifically, for a database with 3.2 million entries, \name's QPS is 7$\sim $28x higher and communication is 6.69$\sim$31x smaller than Tiptoe.
-Additionally, the search quality (presented as MRR$@$100 scores) of \name\ is decently better than Tiptoe.

-\name\ relaxes its privacy notion to $(\epsilon,\delta)$-differential privacy.
-The privacy guarantee of schemes like Tiptoe is stronger than \name.
-However, differential privacy is an accepted standard for strong privacy~\cite{dwork2014algorithmic}.
-Intuitively, every client in \name\ is guaranteed that leakage to the server does not change by too much when their input is modified or removed.
-More formally, the server’s ability to infer their queries does not improve by more than a factor of $e^{\epsilon}$ , except with probability at most $\delta$.

-We emphasize that we do not make any other assumption about the client queries or the adversary's capabilities.
-Additionally, the privacy guarantee only gracefully degrades when the adversary sees query history.